rmrresearch/GhostFragment/docs/source/background/established_methods/mta.rst

 MTA Reviews
 ***********

-:cite:t:`Gadre_2010` reviewed applications of CG-MTA geometry optimization, frequency calculations, as well as property computations to clusters.
+:cite:t:`Gadre_2010` reviewed applications of MTA geometry optimization, frequency calculations, as well as property computations to clusters.